Upcoming Events

 Parkinson’s Disease and 22q11DS

-Speaker: Dr. Erik Boot
+🎙 Speaker: Dr. Erik Boot (Netherlands)

 This webinar will offer an accessible overview of parkinsonism and its connection to 22q11.2 deletion syndrome.
 Dr. Erik Boot will present current research on the increased risk of movement-related symptoms in individuals with 22q11DS, explore potential signs and long-term health implications, and share practical recommendations to support care strategies.